Thursday, June 8, 2023

 The Man Inside the Bundle

-In 1996, a woman named Cindy Cathey was found murdered in the parking lot at Cameron Park.
-Her case was never solved, and the detectives who investigated her murder have long since retired.
-Those detectives developed a suspect in Cindy’s murder, and he lived in a working class neighborhood just down the road from the park.
+In 1996, a woman named Cindy Cathey was found dead from a gunshot wound in the parking lot at Cameron Park.
+Her murder was never solved, and the detectives who investigated her case had long sense retired.
+Those detectives developed a suspect who lived in a working-class neighborhood down the road from the park.
 They were confident of his guilt, but there wasn’t enough evidence to arrest him.
-Now it was twenty four years later, and I didn’t want another unsolved homicide.
-On the way to the scene, I spoke to the only person who could help, “Lord... please help us catch whoever did this.”
+Now it was twenty-four years later, and I didn't want another unsolved homicide.

-A Sheriff’s Office truck and box trailer backed up near the bundle, and deputies unloaded a generator, flood lights, and frames to drape the scene.
-When the drapes were set and the flood lights on, three Deputy Coroners and CSI John McCain went to work cutting through the layers of the bundle while the rest of us looked on.
+A Sheriff’s Office truck and box trailer backed up near the bundle, and deputies unloaded frames to drape off the scene.
+With the drapes up and flood lights shining, three Deputy Coroners and CSI John McCain went to work cutting through the layers of the bundle while the rest of us looked on.
 They cut through two comforters, some sheets, and a mattress cover to reveal a man.
-The white male was dressed for cold weather in a hood, jacket, several shirts, a pair of pants under overalls, and heavy boots.
+The white male was dressed for cold weather in a hood, jacket, multiple shirts, a pair of pants under overalls, and heavy boots.
 A single brown gardener’s glove was stuck to his back.
 He had a goatee, and his head was covered in blood.
-When they cut his clothes away, they found a one inch wound in his upper left chest and an exit wound in his back.
-Morgan suggested a sword.
-Captain said a spear.
-McCain thought it could have come from an arrow.
-The victim had tattoos on his arms and all over his body.
-Along with his rings, he wore several necklaces, one being a pentagram.
-His hair was shaved on both sides of his head but long in the middle.
+When they cut his clothes away, there was a one-inch wound in his chest and an exit wound in his back.
+Despite the blood in his hair, there were no injuries to his head.

 A detective’s first task at a homicide scene is to identify the victim.
-The Deputy Coroners emptied the man’s many pockets.
+Matt Lucky was the lead detective.
+He had a knack for matching criminals to crimes.
+He looked on while the Deputy Coroners emptied the man’s pockets.
 An ID or driver’s license would have made things easier, but he didn’t even have a wallet.

-I sent my guys to Nordby’s home to make notification, but Captain Herring stopped me.
+Nordby's last known address was his parent's house in Shreveport.
+I sent my guys to make notification, but Captain Herring stopped me.

 “Wait until CSI confirms his identity from his thumb print.”